dirkk/basex-rtd/docs/Repository Module.md

 ### repo:install

-`repo:install($path as xs:string) as empty-sequence()`
+repo:install($path as xs:string) as empty-sequence()

-Installs a package or replaces an existing package.
+:   Installs a package or replaces an existing package.
 The parameter `$path` indicates the path to the package.

     **Errors**

     `BXRE0001`: the package does not exist.`BXRE0002`: a package uses an invalid namespace URI.`BXRE0003`: the package to be installed requires a package which is still not installed.`BXRE0004`: the package descriptor is invalid.`BXRE0005`: the module contained in the package to be installed is already installed as part of another package.`BXRE0006`: the package cannot be parsed.`BXRE0009`: the package version is not supported.`BXRE0010`: the package contains an invalid JAR descriptor.`BXRE0011`: the package contains a JAR descriptor but it cannot be read.

 ### repo:delete

-`repo:delete($pkg as xs:string) as empty-sequence()`
+repo:delete($pkg as xs:string) as empty-sequence()

-Deletes a package.
+:   Deletes a package.
 The parameter `$pkg` indicates either the package name as specified in the package descriptor or the name, suffixed with a hyphen and the package version.

     **Errors**

     `BXRE0007`: the package cannot be deleted.`BXRE0008`: another package depends on the package to be deleted.

 ### repo:list

-`repo:list() as element(package)*`
+repo:list() as element(package)*

-Lists the names and versions of all currently installed packages.
+:   Lists the names and versions of all currently installed packages.

 ## Errors